openvehicles/Open-Vehicle-Monitoring-System-3/vehicle/OVMS.V3/components/vehicle_vweup/docs/index.rst

 The code is NOT working at the moment!
 Last working code is from 04/11/20.

-We hope to get our car delivered on 7/7/20.
-After that I can comme back to serious developing and testing.
+Our car has been delivered on 7/7/20.
+Now I can comme back to serious developing and testing.

+More to come soon ...

 Till then, this code is just here for anyone who is interested in the development process.

+We splitted the code into functional units depending on which hardware infrastructure the user uses.

+First we still have the original T26A approach, which can write to the Comfort CAN and will soon be able to manage the climate control of the car.

+Because T26A needs does not use the OBD socket and has very limited access to system information, a new OBD approach is now in development.

+Advantage is a more generic setup.
+Disadvantage is the missing write access to the CAN bus through the proprietary VAG gateway.

+THe user now has to choose in the vehicle configuration if "VW e-Up (Komfort CAN)" or "VW e-Up (OBD2)" is used.

 To compile the code you will need to check out the repository, check out the components mongoose, libzip and zlib  and copy the file